Key points

 • areas for recreation, connecting with nature and fishing

-• water which seeps underground to replenish the groundwater reserves that many NSW communities and industries depend on.
+• water that seeps underground to replenish the groundwater reserves that many NSW communities and industries depend on.

 Rivers and wetlands also help protect against the impacts of hazards such as floods, droughts and bushfires.